Snap (software): Automatic and atomic updates

 Multiple times a day, snapd checks for available updates of all Snaps and installs them in the background using an atomic operation.
 Updates can be reverted and use delta encoding to reduce their download size.

 Publishers can release and update multiple versions of their software in parallel using channels.
 Each channel has a specific track and risk, which indicate the version and stability of the software released on that channel.
 When installing an application, Snap defaults to using the latest/stable channel, which will automatically update to new major releases of the software when they become available.
 Publishers can create additional channels to give users the possibility to stick to specific major releases of their software.
 For example, a 2.0/stable channel would allow users to stick to the 2.0 version of the software and only get minor updates without the risk of backwards incompatible changes.
 When the publisher releases a new major version in a new channel, users can manually update to the next version when they choose.

 The schedule, frequency and timing of automatic updates can be configured by users.
-For example, this command will check for updates on the last Friday from 23:00 to 01:00.$ sudo snap set system refresh.timer=fri5,23:00-01:00Users can also pause automatic updates for a certain period of time, or indefinitely.
+Users can also pause automatic updates for a certain period of time, or indefinitely.
 Updates are automatically paused on metered connections.